Diseases

 FSME can lead to severe inflammation of the brain and spinal cord.
 Symptoms may include:

-Fever Headaches Fatigue Nausea Meningitis (inflammation of the membranes surrounding the brain and spinal cord) Encephalitis (inflammation of the brain) In severe cases, FSME can result in long-term neurological damage or even death.
+Fever, headaches, fatigue, nausea, meningitis (inflammation of the membranes surrounding the brain and spinal cord), encephalitis (inflammation of the brain).
+In severe cases, FSME can result in long-term neurological damage or even death.

 Our tests